Search

 As high as the returns were in 1995, in 2008, during the subprime mortgage crisis and recession, the S&P 500 declined -36.55%.
 That same year, the 10-year Treasury bond rewarded fixed income investors with a 20.10% gain, as investors sought safer investments.

 Rarely are stock and bond returns directly correlated.
-Yet, 2022 is the only year, during the previous 50, where stock and bonds both exhibited negative returns.
-In 2022, the S&P 500 lost -18.01% while the 10-year Treasury fell -17.83%.
-While short term cash investors held steady with a 2.02% average T-bill return in 2022.
+Yet 2022 is the only year, during the previous 50, where stock and bonds both exhibited negative returns.
+In 2022, the S&P 500 lost -18.0% while the Baa Corporate Bond average lost -15.1%.
+While short term cash investors held steady with a 2.0% T-bill return in 2022.

 The 3-month U.S. Treasury bill and cash proxy had positive returns and were the least volatile asset, with the lowest average returns.